preart81/goit-neo-react-hw-module7/README.md

-# 14. Asynchronous Redux and memorisation.
+# 14. Asynchronous Redux and memoisation.